 With a broader perspective, you will gain clarity over your practice, make better, more informed decisions each day, gain a competitive advantage by positioning yourself ahead of, or in alignment with, market changes facing the healthcare profession.

 I am a believer.
-Anyone I choose to work with should know that my agency, or any enterprise I operate, is a Kingdom Consecrated Business (KCB).
+Anyone I choose to work with should know that my agency and the businesses I operate, is a Kingdom Consecrated Business (KCB).
 That is, a business not merely dedicated to the Lord, but one I acknowledge and commit to as owned by Him.

 I am not a business owner, I am a business steward.

 As I define it, a Kingdom steward has turned over his or her businesses to the Lord so that a significant portion of the wealth the Lord has entrusted to them can be released to promote God‘s purpose.
 We understand the distinction between being business owners and being servants in charge of their master’s possessions, and that God has assigned and anointed us with power to obtain wealth that He might fulfill His covenant and His purposes in the earth.

 “Remember the LORD your God.
 He is the one who gives you power to be successful, in order to fulfill the covenant he confirmed to your ancestors with an oath.” — Deuteronomy 8:18

 The blessing of the LORD makes a person rich, and he adds no sorrow with it. – Proverbs 10:22 (NIV)